NuNetwork/documentation/_kb/rpc-api.md

 `addmultisigaddress <nrequired> <'["key","key"]'> [account]`

-Adds a _nrequired-to-sign_ multi-signature address to the wallet
+Adds a _nRequired-to-sign_ multi-signature address to the wallet.

 ### backupwallet